 I have no idea why it took me so long to come up with the idea to buy a potter’s wheel and to start throwing, but it was the best decision ever.

 I love to throw and glaze, and opening the kiln is always an exciting moment.
 I love it when a mug or bowl has turned out nicely.
 A cup of coffee from your own mug just tastes better than coffee from a factory cup.
 Homemade bowls on the table make me happy.
-But now I have reached the point where even I think there is too much of my pottery in the house, and because I really want to keep throwing and glazing, I sell my ceramics.
+But now I have reached the point where even I think there is too much of my pottery in the house, and because I really want to keep throwing and glazing, that's why I sell my ceramics.

 My designs are simple, robust but elegant, at least, that's what I try them to be.
 My use of colors and materials is inspired by the sea, the sky and the earth.